 It’s a must-have tool for super perfectionist QA.
 The application gives you an opportunity to test website using almost all known browsers and devices.
 In case you want to come to the developer and to tell him website does not look good on IE6, service will help you with that.

 But to be a little bit serious, most of the customers are using browsers on the Windows platform and the result could differ between the Google Chrome on Linux, Mac OS or Windows.
 Also, taking into accounts analytics only, you can notice that a huge part of customers use MS EDGE during placing an order.
 So, It is very important to check your frontend part of the website on different browsers/devices along with it.

 The service will give you a temporary email, which lasts 10 minutes.
 Any e-mails sent to that address will show up automatically on the web page.
 You can read them, click links, and even reply to them.
 The e-mail address will expire after 10 minutes.

 Thanks to Big Bro Google for the great applications for testing website for speed, mobile-friendly and structured data.

 - iOS simulator

 In continuing tablet and mobile web application testing.
 You can use the wonderful simulator in XCode app for Mac OS.
 You can find all types of iOS devices.

 - Android simulator

-When you want to prove developer that it is bug, but not a feature.
+When you want to prove to the developer that it’s a bug, not a feature.
 Screen capture software can help you.

 Not bad and free screen capture software.